askpng/solarpowered/README.md

 # solarpowered
 [![build-ublue](https://github.com/askpng/solarpowered/actions/workflows/build.yml/badge.svg)](https://github.com/askpng/solarpowered/actions/workflows/build.yml)

-> This image is set to automatically build every day at 17:30 UTC and upon `recipes/recipe.yml` updates.
+> This image is set to automatically build every day at 17:30 UTC and upon `recipes/*.yml` updates.

-Build intended as a learning project.
-Maybe one day this will turn into the perfect system for my computers to run on, who knows!

 This build is a (hopefully) long-term learning project.
 My main goal is to better understand OCI conceptually and practically - another goal is to eventually end up with the ideal base image for my laptop and future devices.

-> This is a recreated image of my first ever image, [pbuild](https://github.com/askpng/pbuild).
+Previously I had made [pbuild](https://github.com/askpng/pbuild).
+I decided to recreate `pbuild` into `solarpowered` to start afresh (well, not really).

-Would not be possible without the power of [BlueBuild](https://blue-build.org/how-to/setup/)!
+This project would not be possible without the power of [BlueBuild](https://blue-build.org/how-to/setup/).

+## Why 'solarpowered'?
+I like Gawain from Fate/Grand Order.

 # Image details
 - [BlueBuild Template](https://github.com/blue-build/template) with actions set up